Guides • Topics

 4. Secure transfer and storage controls

-Encrypted transfer methods, controlled access restrictions, and documented storage environments can help demonstrate continuity of handling after remote acquisition.
+Encrypted transfer methods, controlled access restrictions, and controlled storage environments can help demonstrate continuity of handling after remote acquisition.

 5. Transparency regarding methodological limitations